 - Children who suffer from chronic illness or allergies, including diabetes, asthma, epilepsy, hay fever, eczema or ADHD, where the doctor prescribes regular essential medication.
-Medication should be brought to school and given to the secretary, Miss Jury.
+Medication should be brought to school and given to the secretary, Miss - Jury.
 The medication will be kept in the staffroom cabinet and the child will be expected to administer it.
-The same procedure will be followed for the - Children who are recovering from short term illness will need to give their medication to the class teacher.
+The same procedure will be followed for the use of Epi pens but these will be administered by an adult. - Children who are recovering from short term illness will need to give their medication to the class teacher.
 The medication can be administered by the teacher at his/her discretion.